What is a composite door?

 Contemporary styles

-These have a flat slab and feature a variety of glass panel configurations, with some such as the Lincoln, Hampshire and Warwick collectively having central and off-set variants.
+These tend to have a flat slab and feature a variety of glass panel configurations, with some such as the Lincoln, Hampshire and Warwick collectively having central and off-set variants of small rectangle.
 The matching contemporary glass is simple in design, while traditional glass designs are also available.

 1930s styles

-These composite doors are more ornate than traditional styles, employing heights of panels in quarters.
-As well as standard lead designs, there are also colourful glass designs that perfectly reflect doors of the 1930s.
+More ornate than traditional styles, these doors employ heights of panels in quarters.
+As well as standard lead designs like Box or Diamond Lead, there are also more colourful glass designs that perfectly reflect doors of the 1930s.

 Cottage styles